MstfTurgut/library-rest-api/README.md

 # Library REST API

-This project delivers a library API with robust authentication and authorization features, enabling secure access for both students and library managers.
+This Spring Boot project delivers a library API with robust authentication and authorization features, enabling secure access for both students and library managers.

-Additionally, I carefully adhered to Test-Driven Development (TDD) principles, ensuring comprehensive testing at every stage of development for enhanced reliability and code quality.
+Throughout the development process of this project, I carefully adhered to Test-Driven Development (TDD) principles, ensuring comprehensive testing at every stage of development for enhanced reliability and code quality.

 <br>